For roughly five years now I’ve been drinking stovetop moka made from my Bialetti Moka Express.

 These are some of the larger stovetop espresso makers I recommend to close friends and family.

 I’m not going to lie.
 I don’t always make my morning coffee with a stovetop moka pot.
-I do make it about 3-4 times a week these days though.
+I do make it about 3-4 times a week these days though and have gotten quite used to the gurgling sound when the moka pot finishes brewing.
+Yum!

 Back in November of last year a different friend of mine invited me over for a cup of coffee in the morning.
 He is a coffee snob in the most pleasant of ways possible.